 Apple and the Chinese market

 Today, despite reservations from some, Apple remains incredibly keen to embrace the Chinese market, as illustrated by the astonishingly rapid expansion of Apple retail stores in the country.
 China is now Apple’s leading market for App Store revenue.
-And Apple CEO Tim Cook publicly noted that Apple designs new products specifically with the Chinese audience in mind.
+And Apple CEO Tim Cook said the company designs new products specifically with the Chinese audience in mind.

-As 2019 winds down, Apple faces new challenges in China.
-The country remains locked in a trade war with the United States that affects some Apple products.
-And concerns over Apple’s response to Chinese censorship frequently make headlines.
-However, Apple continues to pursue Chinese business for good reason.
-It’s a gigantic market.
+However, Apple continues to court Chinese business for good reason.
+It remains a gigantic market (as well as a manufacturing powerhouse).
 And Apple likely thinks it can function as a “force for good” in the authoritarian country.